tracking-exposed/eu19/individual-text-first-draft.md

 Promoting algorithmic diversity and our right to pick our own algorithms is a primary goal for fbTREX.
 We are creating a community where we can share, compare, improve, remix, and critique algorithms, as autonomous and informed individuals deciding what is most appropriate for ourselves at any given time.

 By taking ownership over our algorithms, we can explore potential alternatives for social interaction and information sharing.
-And contrary to Facebook’s practices, we can create algorithms which behave more ethically and transparently, protecting our personal data and prioritizing our own needs.
+And contrary to Facebook’s practices, we can create algorithms which behave more ethically and transparently, protecting our personal data and prioritising our own needs.

 fbTREX offers two open technology solutions to this end.